-The study guides have 27 regular units in Early Times and 28 in Middle Times, plus an additional four “Hygge History” units interspersed throughout each course.
-With no worksheets or assignments, the Hygge History units are more laid back than the other units in each course.
+The study guides each have 26 to 28 regular units, plus an additional four “Hygge History” units interspersed throughout each course.
+With no worksheets or assignments, the Hygge History units are less formal than the other units.
 In the study guide for Early Times, the Hygge History units suggest one or more books for studying the Epic of Gilgamesh, Greek mythology, Hindu mythology (from the Ramayana), and Chinese mythology.
 Hygge History units for Middle Times are used for reading literature from the Middle East (the suggestions are various versions of Arabian Nights), Arthurian literature, Japanese folktales, and African tales.
 For United States History & Civics, the Hygge units are on Native American tales, Black folktales, legendary women, and civics.

 The units should each take a week to complete.
 For each of the regular units, the study guides first list the resources you will need.
 Then they display a five-day schedule showing pages to be read from the spine books and the other activities to be completed each day.
 The five days for each lesson are labeled Discover, Explore, Create, Demonstrate, and Enrich, reflecting the different types of learning that will take place.

-The first day, Discover, has one or more reading assignments from the two spine books, and it sometimes adds map work.
+The first day, Discover, has one or more reading assignments from the spine books, and it sometimes adds map work.

 The second day, Explore, has either a parent or student read the History Hop part of the chapter from the core text.
 Then students work on their History Travel Log.
 Using templates from the student pages, they mark on a timeline then cut, paste, and color an illustration from the student pages—or draw their own illustration.
 They can write or dictate answers to questions about the History Hop regarding whom they met, what they saw, and what they learned.
 During some weeks, they might also explore historical sites using Google Earth™.

 The third day, Create, is for projects such as art, cooking, and more-complex endeavors, such as creating a model of a ziggurat.